-A paddlecraft storage rack or lockers would be placed in the southern portion of the project area, set back from the beach, screened from views from Lake Tahoe and located near the day-use area for easy access by beachgoers.
+A paddlecraft storage rack or lockers would be placed in the southern portion of the project area, set back from the beach in the trees, screened from views from Lake Tahoe and located near the day-use area for easy access by beachgoers.
 It would provide a temporary secure storage option near the beach for kayaks and stand-up paddleboards.
-Figure 2-6 shows some potential design options that could be considered for the paddlecraft storage.
+Figure 2-7 shows some potential design options that could be considered for the paddlecraft storage.
 Placement of storage facilities would be hidden from view from Lake Tahoe.
+The paddlecraft storage area would include paddlecraft cleaning stations to allow for AIS decontamination.
+Educational materials about AIS would be provided at the paddlecraft storage area and near watercraft rental locations at Meeks Bay Resort.